nick6996war/portfolio/README.md

 # Pllano
 A prototype of a mobile application for pllano.com, which is likely to not be completed, due to customer failure.
+Developed on native react using expo.
+Simple multi-screen application with authorization and api interface for online store.